Imperium42/dmtoolbox/README.md

 TODO: Reorganize hierarchy
 <br><br>
-TODO: Convert to a more modern coding engine (currently using an obsolete version 1 of "AppInventor" by MIT Good luck, mates :)
+TODO: Convert to a more modern coding engine (currently using an obsolete version 1 of "AppInventor" by MIT (THUNKABLE?
+Their new project.
+They just offered a new migration method @ http://thunkable.com/explore/ai2/migrate-from-mitai.html)
+Good luck, mates :)

 _____________________________________